Anchorsify/Anchorsify.github.io/_pages/Mist.md

 ###### b.
 Size
 A weapon may have only one size.
 Size determines both which jutsu and abilities it functions with, as well as its die size.

- - (3) Small: *d6 damage, +1 Acc, -2 base Speed
+ - (2) Small: *d6 damage, -2 base Speed
  - (0) Medium: *d10 damage
- - (3) Large: *d12 damage, -1 Acc, +2 base Speed
+ - (2) Large: *d12 damage, +2 base Speed

 ###### c.
 Two-Handed
-Only Large weapons may be two-handed.
+Only Medium and Large weapons may be two-handed.
 If a weapon is two-handed, it can't be used one-handed unless you have the Monkey Grip ability.
 You may only choose one of these options.

  - (0) One-Handed
- - (2) Two-Handed
+ - (3) Two-Handed

 ###### d.
 Number
 Some swordsmen have more than one weapon.
 The Dual tag does not actually grant you an additional sword, just means your weapon is optimized for dual wielding (as per the ability).
 If you take Paired, you get a second weapon which has 15 points to spend normally, and may not take Paired itself.